aplauche/full-site-screenshot/README.md

 For some sites you may need additional logic like closing cookie banners, clicking on modals or accordions, etc.

 This package is intentionally slim and does not handle these cases.
-Instead, you can download the soruce files for this package from github where there is a branch called "custom-starter".
+Instead, you can download the soruce files for this package from github where there is a branch called "custom-actions".
 This gives you an entry point to add additional logic when the page loads.
 You can fork this or simply download and use as you see fit.